 I am not interested in seeing new things.
 I am interested to see things new.Ernst Haas

 If you let the internet tell you what photography is, you would assume that is just a technical exercise.
 The technical part is important, but it is just a tool.
 Because photography at the end of the day is still an art.
 Allow yourself not to worry about technical stuff always, go for a walk with just your smartphone and experiment.
 Because art is going to come out of experimentation.

 This one is so fun!
 Make a note on your phone with all the shots you would like to take.
-Maybe that is an image of your pet, your favorite place, a fine art landscape, a shot of the sky and the Milky Way… Follow your heart and write it all down.
-If you are passionate about photography, this will probably be a never-ending list, but think of those you must create.
+Maybe that is an image of your pet, your favorite place, a fine art landscape, a shot of the sky, and the Milky Way… Follow your heart and write it all down.
+If you are passionate about photography, this will probably be a never-ending list but think of those you must create.
 Setting this photography bucket list will motivate you to get out and start shooting.
 Think about what you will need in order to create each of those shots, and check them one by one.
 There is no better feeling than writing a list of challenges and going through them.
 Watch this short film from Peter Mckinnon and get inspired to create your own bucket shot.

-Evaluation is one of the pillars of becoming a better photographer.
-Most of the times, you import new images in a folder and don’t look at the rest.
+Evaluation is one of the pillars of becoming a great photographer.
+Most of the time, you import new images in a folder and don’t look at the rest.
 Take time to browse and study your old images.
 Besides being a fun activity to do, it is a great reminder of why you started doing photography.
 Not to mention it can be thrilling to see the progress you made so far and to realize you are improving every single day.

 You probably don’t even realize how much you’ve learned about photography.
-Some techniques that you take for granted today were something you struggled before or were completely oblivious to.
+Some techniques that you take for granted today were something you struggled with before or were completely oblivious to.
 Time gives you perspective.
-You’ll notice habits, ideas, and technical facets that you tended toward that may well inform your work in the present.
+You’ll notice habits, ideas, and technical facets that you tend toward that may well inform your work in the present.

 It will let you determine what your strengths and weaknesses are as a photographer.
 Figuring out what you need to get better at helps focus your learning, and gives you a clear direction for your practice!

 Thanks to the almighty internet, all tips and tricks are not a secret of the trade anymore.
 YouTube, in particular, is filled with reviews, tips, and hacks for photographers.
-Check out popular channels like Mango Street or Peter McKinnon for easy and fun to follow videos.
+Check out popular channels like Mango Street or Peter McKinnon for easy and fun-to-follow videos.
 And remember to apply it immediately after watching.

 Besides YouTube, here are some resourceful and inspiring places where you can learn more.

 - Fstoppers – The most visited photography website in the world.
-They have a vast collection of articles related to photography, lighting, gear reviews, business tips, behind the scenes, industry news, and more.
+They have a vast collection of articles related to photography, lighting, gear reviews, business tips, behind-the-scenes, industry news, and more.

 We all want to be better photographers.
-Sometimes, it takes a break in our normal routines to push us to the next level.
+Sometimes, it takes a break from our normal routines to push us to the next level.
 In order to improve, the challenge is your best friend.
 You will come across them one way or another, but if you deliberately make challenges for yourself, the results will come in fast.
 Another thing to keep in mind is being methodical and thoughtful about the process.
 Why you shoot something, or why you shoot it that particular way – think about your work.
 Try these exercises and let us know how they’ve helped you.

 Everybody is a rookie at some point.
 Keep putting in the work, and you will improve, as you probably already improved.
 Passion, Patience, and Hustle.
-Use the passion you’ve got and apply it to every photo you take, every book you read, every video you watch and every program you learn.
+Use the passion you’ve got and apply it to every photo you take, every book you read, every video you watch, and every program you learn.
 Photography is art, and the best art comes from a place of passion.